kristiyanto/venturo/README.md

 Elasticsearch is used as the buffer/transactional interface for the resulted messages

 __Output__
 Output is served as API by using Flask.
+Bootstrap2, jquery and leaflet is used to prettify the output.

+# Contact
+An Insight Data Science project by Daniel Kristiyanto.
+Palo Alto, California -- Autumn, 2016.